 This presentation will deepen your students' research and discussions on Sustainability, Renewable Energy, the Climate and Biodiversity Crises or World Issues.
 We'll also walk your class through the festival guidelines, if that follow-up activity interests your students.

-We visit schools in September and early October so book soon!
+We visit schools mainly in September and early October so book soon!

-(Note: Jerri will try to give a solarpunk writing workshop any time of year, if available.
-Zoom is possible for groups far away.)
+(Note: Jerri will give a solarpunk writing workshop any time of year, if available.
+Also, we can present by Zoom for groups far away.)

 You can do as much or as little as possible for your class.
-Some teachers select a solarpunk story (see top menu.) to read as a class in advance of the workshop, others show some videos of an interesting technology.
+Some teachers select a solarpunk story (see top menu.) to read as a class in advance of the workshop, others show a video of an interesting technology.
 If neither is possible, don't worry, we'll cover what's needed in the classroom presentation.
-If you have more than an hour, we'll do some solarpunk writing or sketching, or lead small group discussions.
+If you have more than an hour, we'll do some solarpunk writing or sketching, or help you lead small group discussions.

-(See PREVIOUS FESTIVALS for excellent examples if your students might like to create hopeful eco-art or write a solarpunk short story afterward.
-SHOW the Criteria, on "For Students.")
+(See PREVIOUS FESTIVALS if your students might like to create hopeful eco-art or write a solarpunk short story afterward for our festival.
+SHOW STUDENTS the Criteria for Art & Writing, on page "For Students.")

-Submissions accepted to festival Oct.
-15th - Oct.31st , 2025 5 pm.
-Earlier is better, in case there are errors or questions.
-(Pro tip: there are often errors.)
+Submissions for the festival are accepted Oct.
+15th - Oct.31st , 2026 5 pm.
+Earlier is better, in case of errors or questions.
+(Pro tip: there are usually errors.)

-Exhibition of Stories & Art at Queen's University Education Library, (Duncan McArthur Hall ) : Dec.
-3-12th, 2025.
-A beautiful space, open to the public.
+Exhibition of Stories & Art at Queen's University Education Library, (Duncan McArthur Hall ) : Nov 15-27th.
+A beautiful space; open to the public.
+Bus stop, park with Honk app (free evenings) or park on side street.

 Ready to join the fun?
-We are currently booking a few presentations for Feb-May for Geography, Science, World Issues, Environmental Studies' classes.
-Most presentations are annually in September .
+We are currently booking a few presentations for Feb-June 2026 for Geography, Science, World Issues, Environmental Studies' classes, etc. Most presentations are annually in September .
 Please email youthimaginefuture@gmail.com and let us know your school, grade, and subject.
 We'll work with you to find a perfect date and time.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.